 Governance & Banking system is a “service” and cannot be disrupted by currencies, as they play important role in the eco-system.
 If services are not going anywhere, fees are not going anywhere either.

 Test Results: CLAIM FAILED.
 Transaction Security comes from an ecosystem of law and services and not from a Currency - crypto or regular.

 Bitcoin, a child of a decentralized database processing engine, is Promising a future without Banks & corruption;

 Well….
 I would rather follow Nithyananda and achieve Nirvana!

 - The crypto architecture is not energy efficient as it maintains 1000s of copies of its database to keep the system difficult to hack.
 This puts tremendous energy burden on the whole system.

 - If you loose the private key you loose your crypto wallet, which is basically sitting on a mobile that is easy to loose too.
 Who will you call to get your crypto money back?

 - An entire underground market can flourish with Crypto coin specially made for corruption, making it easier to purchase illegal resources that will be harder for authorities to trace.

-- Cyber criminals and hackers are more inclined to ask Bitcoin as a preferred currency for ransom payments since it is difficult to trace it back to its owner.
+- Cyber criminals and hackers are more inclined to ask Crypto coin as a preferred currency for ransom payments since it is difficult to trace it back to its owner.

 - It is not hack proof either, it has been hacked before and there is no guarantee of a hack proof future.